Trump Gets His Man At The State Department

 "Business made America great, as it always has been," Countryman said, "and business leaders are among our most important partners.
 But let's be clear: Despite the similarities — a dog is not a cat; baseball is not football; and diplomacy is not a business.
 Human rights are not a business.
 And democracy is, most assuredly, not a business."

 He added, "We want Americans to prosper, to sell the world's best food and the world's best products everywhere in the world.
-We want Americans to be protected and safe when they are abroad, whether they are missionaries, tourists, students, businessmen or (for those you have done consular work) the occasional false Messiah."
+We want Americans to be protected and safe when they are abroad, whether they are missionaries, tourists, students, businessmen or (for those of you who have done consular work) the occasional false Messiah."